Green Party of British Columbia

-The Green Party of British Columbia, often simply called the BC Greens, is a provincial political party in British Columbia, Canada.
+The Green Party of British Columbia, or simply the BC Greens, is a provincial political party in British Columbia, Canada.
 It was founded in 1983 and is based in Victoria.
 The party won its first seat in the Legislative Assembly of British Columbia in the 2013 provincial election.
-The party won 3 seats in the 2017 provincial election, making it the first elected Green caucus in North America.

 Principles

 The Green Party of BC promotes the principles of participatory democracy, sustainability, social justice, respect for diversity, ecological wisdom, and nonviolence.

 History

 Founding and early years (1983–1992)

 The first Green Party in North America was formed in British Columbia, Canada on February 6, 1983.
 It registered as a provincial society and a political party shortly before the 1983 provincial election.
 It fielded four candidates and received 0.19% of the vote under the leadership of Adriane Carr.
 In a federal by-election in the riding of Mission—Port Moody the same year, Betty Nickerson was the Green Party of Canada's first federal candidate, but the party's status was not yet recognized by Elections Canada.
 She appears in electoral records as an "independent" candidate.

 Carr stepped back from active involvement in the party in 1985, and the party abolished the position of leader.
 Thereafter, it was represented in the media by three spokespersons.
 In the 1986 provincial election, the party won 0.23% of the vote and fielded nine candidates.
 In 1988, in response to a proposal to field only female candidates in the following election, Carr and her husband Paul George returned briefly to active involvement to defeat the proposal.
 From 1988 to 1992, the party was deeply divided between supporters of Carr and Greenpeace founder Jim Bohlen and its Ecofeminist Caucus.
 During this period, its internal politics were dominated by a compromise faction led by electoral reform activist Steve Kisby.

 However, this period of relative stability ended with the party's failure to make a breakthrough in the 1991 provincial election, despite increasing its province-wide vote share to 0.86% and fielding a slate of 42 candidates.